 Through this experience, he possesses broad human networks in the healthcare field in not only Japan but also Europe, Israel, the United States, and China, as well as high-quality marketing capabilities.

 Mitsuhiro HATADirector & Chief Administrative Officer

-Mitsuhiro Hata is a pioneer in the field of business development consulting for start-ups and large corporations.
+Mitsuhiro Hata is Visiting Professor, Hitotsubashi University Business School (HUB)/Lecturer, Waseda Business School (WBS) .
+He is a pioneer in the field of business development consulting for start-ups and large corporations.
 Beginning with healthcare, he has an impressive performance record as an advisor in the field of innovation overall in addition to an extensive network of supporters.
 Prior to MIJ’s establishment, he gained a wealth of experience and solid performance record in fund operation as the GP of the CareNet Innovation Investment Limited Partnership.
 After working at the Boston Consulting Group, Hata led management, operation, and business development at CareNet, Inc. in the company’s early days as one of its founders.
 At BD Sprint Partners, which he founded, he provides multifaceted support for leading large companies’ business development.
-Hata also teaches classes on business development at the business schools of Hitotsubashi University and Waseda University.
+Hata graduated from the Faculty of Commerce and Management, Hitotsubashi University.

 Ko TAKAHASHIChief Strategist